ldn-softdev/jtc/README.md

 ### utility ideology:
  - **jq** is a stateful processor with own DSL, variables, operations, control flow logic, IO system, etc, etc
- - `jtc` is a unix utility confining its functionality to operations types with its data model only (as per unix ideology). `jtc` performs one operation at a time and if successive operations required, then _cli_ to be daisy-chained
+ - `jtc` is a unix utility confining its functionality to operation types with its data model only (as per unix ideology). `jtc` performs one operation at a time and if successive operations required, then _cli_ to be daisy-chained

 **jq** is non-ideomatic in a _unix way_, e.g., one can write a program in **jq** DSL which even has nothing to do with JSON.